sofiahinojosa/sofiahinojosa/README.md

 ## Hi there, my name is Sofia :D 👋

-#### I am a web developer.
+#### I am a 14 year old web developer from Mexico.
 My coding journey started in quarantine about a year ago with html, css, and js.
-Currently, I am working with Angular.
+Currently, I am learning Angular.
 I like working with React too :)

 ##### she/her